 Defend Yourself With the Help of an Experienced Criminal Lawyer in West Palm Beach

-At The Law Office of Gabriel & Gabriel, we are fully committed to providing our clients with the best possible outcome in each case.
-Whether you face misdemeanor or felony charges, our team is here to support you during these challenging times.
-Attorney Brian P. Gabriel has more than 25 years of experience fighting criminal charges for DUI, sex crimes, felony offenses, juvenile offenses, theft, and more throughout South Florida.
-Contact our firm by calling 561-622-5575 or complete our contact form for a free consultation.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel is fully committed to providing every client with the best possible outcome in each case.
+Whether you face misdemeanor or felony charges, Brian Gabriel is here to support you during these challenging times.
+Attorney Brian P. Gabriel has more than 30 years of experience fighting criminal charges for DUI, sex crimes, felony offenses, juvenile offenses, theft, and more throughout South Florida.
+Contact Brian Gabriel by calling 561-622-5575 or complete our contact form for a free consultation.